 -The Notorious B.I.G. is featured in the “Unsigned Hype” column of The Source magazine.

-Dr. Dre's Chronic goes Multi-Platinum-Dr. Dre’s The Chronic attains multi-platinum status.
+Dr. Dre's Chronic goes Multi-PlatinumA Tribe Called Quest release their third album, Midnight Marauders, featuring a who-is-who-in-hip-hop album cover. -Dr. Dre’s The Chronic attains multi-platinum status.

 -Wu-Tang Clan release 36 Chambers.
 The line-up consists of Prince Rakeem (The RZA), Raekwon, Ol' Dirty Bastard, Method Man, Ghostface Killah, Genius (GZA), U-God, Master Killa and Inspectah Deck.